symbiontik/k3s-gitops/README.md

 You now have a Terraform Cloud API token that will enable you to programatically configure your Terraform environment.

-### Generate a GitHub OAuth token for Cloudflare
+## Generate a GitHub OAuth token for Cloudflare

-TODO:  Complete this section

-GitHub integrates with Cloudflare to secure your environment using Zero Trust security methodologies.
+GitHub integrates with Cloudflare to secure your environment using Zero Trust security methodologies for authentication.
+Cloudflare will utilize your GitHub OAuth token to authorize user access to your applications.
+This will enable your GitHub identity to use Single Sign On (SSO) for all of your applications.
-- Talk about OAuth
-- Talk about the extended functionality you get with Cloudflare (SSO and Zero Trust)

 1. Login to your [GitHub account](https://github.com/login).

 1. Go to the [OAuth token creation page](https://github.com/settings/developers), select "OAuth Apps", then click "Register a new application".

-**Note:** Your OAuth token is a sensitive credential - ensure you take all precautions to protect this key.
+**Note**: Your OAuth token is a sensitive credential - ensure you take all precautions to protect this key.

 1. Complete the "Register a new OAuth application" form using these values.
     1. Application name: `Cloudflare`
     1. Homepage URL: `https://<your-team-name>.cloudflareaccess.com`
     1. Authorization callback URL: `https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback`

-Note: Replace `<your-team-name>` in these fields with the contents of `CLOUDFLARE_TEAM_NAME` in your `bootstrap.env` file.
+**Note**: Replace `<your-team-name>` in the fields above with the contents of `CLOUDFLARE_TEAM_NAME` in your `bootstrap.env` file.

 1. Click the "Register application" button once complete.